Skip to main content

 When you’ve sifted through the reasons and decided to do some replacing, one of the most important questions to ask yourself is how much you are willing to spend.

-Chris Collins, president of Collins Siding and Windows, Inc., said there’s a wide range of pricing when it comes to changing your windows with help from Essex Double Glazing.
+Chris Collins, president of Collins Siding and Windows, Inc., said there’s a wide range of pricing when it comes to changing your windows.
 “Window replacements can range from $250-$800 each, depending on the type of material used in building the window,” he explained.

 With such a big home project, it is important to make a budget, stick to it, and find a reputable company who will be able to get you the results you want, within the budget you need.